AkiraTheSquid/Warlock-Ninja/README.md

 # Warlock-Ninja
-A new Warlock theme that should help making the remnote experience more enjoyable.
+A new Warlock theme that should help make the remnote experience more enjoyable.

 Use Classic invert for the best PDF Reading Experience.